paulb00th/galapagos/content/en/our-diving/our-diving.md

 <p>Please note: If you are 60 or older, or if you are suffering from any type of significant illness, a medical certificate is recommended to confirm your fitness for diving</p>
 </blockquote>

-Our DSD adventure is held in the bay directly adjacent to our Puerta Ayora office and teaching center, at the dive site named [Punta Estrada](/our-diving/our-main-dive-sites).
+Our DSD adventure is held in the bay directly adjacent to our Puerta Ayora office and teaching centre, at the dive site named [Punta Estrada](/our-diving/our-main-dive-sites).
 During your experience we will aim to take you to a maximum depth of 12m for about 45 minutes.
-Please bear in mind that the actual time you will spent underwater depends on your breathing pattern, so start practicing long slow breathing techniques today!
+Please bear in mind that the actual time you will spend underwater depends on your breathing pattern, so start practicing long slow breathing techniques today!
 We offer daily morning and afternoon trips (8 AM and 1 PM start times) with an instructor catering to each candidate or pair of candidates, up to a maximum of 4 participants assisted by 2 instructors.

 Learn more about [our DSD course](/our-diving/more-about-dsd)

-If you would like to book our DSD trip please [Contact Us](/contact)
+If you would like to book our DSD trip, please [Contact Us](/contact)

 {{< image-row images="img/our-diving/DSD1.png,img/our-diving/DSD2.png,img/our-diving/DSD3.png" paddingTop="10px" >}}